CyberBibs/Cyber-Threat-Intelligence/README.md

 In this lab, I investigated real-world threats using penCTI and the AlienVault OTX connector, to identify high-risk actors and activities, and report my findings in a way that supports an organization's critical decision-making.

+During this lab, I completed the following;

+  **Sector & Threat Landscape Profiling:** I Determined an organization’s operational sector within OpenCTI and conducted threat information gathering and landscape analysis focused on that sector.

+  **Country-Level Threat Assessment:** Identifed the top two cyber threats actively targeting the country where the organization’s headquarters is based, gaining geopolitical insight into threat actor behavior.

+  **Victim and Threat Deep Dive:** Investigated the three most targeted entities over the last three months and analyze the top threats facing them.
+Apply frameworks such as the Diamond Model, Kill Chain, and timeline analysis to understand attacker behavior and impact.

+  **Political Threat Actor Analysis:** Profiled a recent threat actor group with political motivations, uncovering their objectives, tools, techniques, and geographic scope.

+  **Reporting and Executive Presentation:** Developed a detailed intelligence report and deliver a high-level executive briefing that communicates findings clearly and effectively to stakeholders.
+Your presentation should bridge the gap between technical threat data and business decision-making.

 ### Skills Learned

 - Application of cyber frameworks such as Diamond Model, Kill Chaun and time analysis to understand attacker behavior and impact.